liferay/liferay-screens/ios/Documentation/ForgotPasswordScreenlet.md

 ## Portal configuration

 ### Authentication method
-Note that the authentication method configured in the portal can be different than the used in this widget.
+Note that the authentication method configured in the portal can be different than the used in this screenlet.
 It's *perfectly fine* to allow users to remember their password providing their email address but configure the authentication method could to use screen name.

 ### Password reset
 Depending on portal configuration `Control Panel - Portal Settings - Authentication`, the forgot password feature could be enabled or not.